JetBrains/teamcity-documentation/topics/git.md

 ### Git mirrors on cloud agents
 {auxiliary-id="Git mirrors on cloud agents"}

-By default, TeamCity creates a [mirror](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository), that is a copy, of your Git repository under the agent's `system\git` directory.
+By default, TeamCity creates a [mirror](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository), that is a copy, of your Git repository under the agent's `system/git` directory.
 To save time and disk space on fetching source files, TeamCity points to this mirror via the Git alternate mechanism when updating the checkout directory for a build.

 Comparing to self-hosted TeamCity agents, cloud agents require extra steps to add a Git mirror: